 More information on the characteristics of each of these tiers and the corresponding testing and reporting is included in the following subsections.
 The District will solely determine which tier of aquifer testing and reporting is appropriate and required for each Operating Permit application.

 (a) Tier 1 Specific Capacity Testing - The purpose is to establish cost-effective baseline information of the well and its aquifer (yield, certain parameters, water quality).
 The Tier 1 tests and reports are intended for those wells that pump a relatively small volume and have a low risk for unreasonable impacts.
 Tier 1 tests are single-well, short-term tests.
 The test and report information will be accomplished by completing standard forms furnished by the District and may be performed by experienced well-installers (licensed drillers, pump installers).
-The streamlined Tier 1 Specific Capacity Tests will also apply to applications for NDU General Permits by Rule for New Wells but not for Existing Wells (see Rule 3.5.B).
+The streamlined Tier 1 Specific Capacity Tests will also apply to applications for NDU General Permits by Rule for New Wells but are not required for Existing Wells (see Rule 3.5.B).

 (b) Tier 2 Aquifer Testing – This tier is intended for those well systems that have proposed pumping volumes greater than 1,000,000 gallons per year and required to have an Operating Permit.
 The purpose is to assess the short- and long-term potential for unreasonable impacts to the regional aquifer system and existing surrounding water wells from the proposed pumping.
 Tier 2 are typically multiple-well tests lasting for about 36 hours.
 Geophysical logs and observation wells are necessary.
 Analytical modeling is needed in reporting results.
 The aquifer test and subsequent report must be conducted and prepared by, or under the supervision of, either a registered Professional Engineer or a registered Professional Geoscientist (collectively, the Responsible Professional).
 The Report shall be sealed by the Responsible Professional.